WestDRI/wgpages/content/juliaSummer2023-menu.md

 **Prerequisites:** Ideally, some familiarity with Compute Canada's HPC cluster environment, in particular, with the Slurm scheduler, and some previous serial Julia programming experience.

+**Software**: There are 3 options:

-**Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in course exercises.
+1. You can work on our remote training cluster through an SSH client.
+You will need a remote secure shell (SSH) client installed on your computer in order to participate in course exercises.
 On Windows we recommend [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
 On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).
 We will provide guest accounts on our training cluster.
 No need to install Julia on your computer.

+2. You can work on our remote training cluster via JupyterHub | Terminal.
+In this case you will want to ask for 2-4 CPU cores and 3 hours.
+This is the easiest option (nothing to install on your computer), as you will work entirely through a browser.

+3. You can use Julia on your own computer (if installed).